 Scientific research takes place continuously, both within and outside of the treatment units.
 A great deal of the research results in publications in prestigious national and international scientific journals.

-Through Arq Psychotrauma Expert Group, ARQ Centrum’45 is connected to a number of professors:
+Through ARQ National Psychotrauma Center ARQ Centrum’45 is connected to a number of professors; more information.

 In order to further substantiate and broaden its research ARQ Centrum’45 regularly runs research projects that are (in part) funded by external subsidizers.
 The external assessment by the subsidizer will contribute to an even higher level of research.